Worried about how duplicate content might be hurting your SEO value and rankings? Or looking to learn how to fix it?

 Duplicate content is a great threat to your SEO efforts.
 It will make the website unhealthy from search engine optimisation point of view.

-Whether you have internal content duplication or cross-domain duplication, it becomes hard for Google to rank and importantly it may not add value to users.
+Whether you have internal content duplication or cross-domain duplication, it becomes hard for Google to rank and importantly it may not add value to users and hence the impact could be significant.
 If a user has seen a piece of content already then the same content may not be worth it and this is simple enough reason not to have duplicate content.

 Pure and authentic content not only adds value to users but also it has the potential to rank and acquire natural links.